Summary

 Build muscle at DRIP

-Push your limits and focus on improving your muscular strength with our training sessions.
-HIIT has DRIP !
+Push back your limits and focus on improving your muscular strength with our HIIT or HYROX training has DRIP !
 Join us for sessions of 50 minutes full of intensity.

-At DRIP, immerse yourself in a dynamic environment from the moment you enter, with seven workshops divided into three series to transform every moment into a captivating challenge.
+At DRIP, you'll be immersed in a dynamic environment right from the start, with seven workshops divided into three series to turn every moment into a captivating challenge.
 Our energetic coaches will guide you to the rhythm of memorable playlists.
 Accessible to all levels, DRIP offers the ideal environment to sculpt your legs effectively.
-You will love to hate us! ❤️🔥
+You'll love hating us! ❤️🔥

 Share